SubiyaCryolite/jds/README.md

 ##1.2 CRUD Operations
 ###1.2.1 Initialising the database
 In order to use JDS you will need an instance of JdsDatabase.
 The instance you create will depend on your underlying backend.
-Beyond that your project must have the correct JDBC driver in its classpath.
+Beyond that your project must have the correct JDBC driver in its class path.
 The drivers that were used during development are listed under [Supported Databases](#supported-databases) above.
 ####Postgres example
 ```java
     JdsDatabase jdsDatabase = JdsDatabase.getImplementation(JdsImplementation.POSTGRES);